A company funding and operating UK renewable energy projects

 Triodos Renewables acquired the Dunfermline project in March 2011 from Wind Direct Limited.
 This is a merchant project with consent to build a 1.5 MW turbine on a brownfield industrial site in Dunfermline in south-east Scotland.
 Under the merchant arrangement, the industrial user of the site will purchase part of the renewable energy generated from the turbine.

 Triodos Renewables acquired the Eye wind turbine project in March 2012 from Wind Direct Limited.
-The project is now operational, with the two 2.5MW wind turbines supplying green electricity direct to the host business on this brownfield site in Suffolk.
+The two 2.5MW wind turbines supply green electricity direct to the host business on this brownfield site in Suffolk.

 Triodos Renewables acquired the Avonmouth wind turbine project in September 2012 from Wessex Water Limited.
-This brownfield site has planning permission for four turbines.
-The project is now under construction with energisation planned for winter 2013.
-Once operational, the four 2.05MW wind turbines will supply green electricity direct to the grid and is Triodos Renewables’ first project to be located in the South West.
+This brownfield site has four 2.05MW turbines and commenced generating in late 2013.
+The project is the first Triodos Renewables project to be located in the South West of the UK.